 This article will explain the benefits of ordering a First World War era death certificate, how to find the information to order them and where to buy them from.
-This is part of a series of guides enabling you to research a soldier who served in the First World War.
-Clicking on the blue link below will take you the guides:
+This is part of a series of guides to help you to research a soldier who served in the First World War:

 What is a Death Certificate?